Procedure: Student surveys and evaluations

 - The University gathers formal student feedback via:

-- Standard University surveys; including routine sector-wide surveys approved by government or peak bodies, and internal surveys approved by the Vice-Chancellor, or Deputy Vice-Chancellor
+- Standard University surveys, including routine sector-wide surveys approved by government or peak bodies, and internal surveys approved by the Vice-Chancellor, or a Deputy Vice-Chancellor; and

-- Non-standard surveys; including any one-off or infrequent surveys exploring a specific question or theme as approved by the Director of Planning and Performance Measurement Division (PPM).
+- Non-standard student surveys; including any one-off or infrequent surveys exploring a specific question or theme as approved by the Director, Planning and Service Performance Division (PSP).

 - Teaching staff, either individually or as a team, may also gather informal, local feedback from students in their class to improve the immediate experience of teaching and learning for those students.

 Student Experience of Learning and Teaching (SELT) Surveys

 - Student Experience of Learning and Teaching (SELT) surveys (or equivalent) are used for both quality assurance and quality improvement of classes and teaching, and may be used to support research following approval from the Deputy Vice Chancellor (Academic) and a duly constituted Human Research Ethics Committee.
 SELT surveys are standardised across the University to allow for benchmarking.

 - SELT surveys are conducted using standardised questionnaires, mode of delivery and survey dates.